carboclan/pm/research/Honeylemon/Whitepaper.md

 ## 1. Motivation

-Crypto mining market has been one of the most important market .
+Establishing a healthy and efficient capital market for cryptocurrency mining & staking is crucial for the security of the foundation of our decentralized world.
 In 2019, a total of over US$ 9 billion worth of Proof-of-Work coins/tokens were distributed to miners as block rewards and transaction fees.
 Crypto mining often requires upfront capex investment to purchase hardware in order to receive certain amount of cryptocurrency as reward.
 There is significant risk involved in mining investment.
 Aside from operational risk in the construction and maintenance of mining and power facility, adverse weather condition and policy risks, there are two major risks associated with crypto mining: market price of cryptocurrencies and the fluctuation of network mining difficulties.

 There are financial instruments readily available to hedge against the market price movements of cryptocurrencies, such as the CME Bitcoin futures.
 Our goal is to provide miners and other market participants instruments with exposure to the volatility of mining difficulties, enabling them to hedge against the underlying risks.